chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ### URI structure filtering

 URI based filtering, or Clean URLs, can be used to specify arguments to the API in the resource path.
-Generally an asthetic feature Clean URIs aid in caching and general adoption of an API.
+Generally an aesthetic feature Clean URIs aid in caching and general adoption of an API.

 Caching is best served when arguments, or URIs in general, are consistently represented.
 When encoding arguments in the URI be consistent in the ordering and value representation preferably in data logical order.